johannes-lindgren/pure-parse/README.md

 - `isBigInt`
 - `isBigSymbol`

-The other structures in this library provides the mean to build custom validation functions.
-These functions are curried functions where the first argument is a configuration object and the second argument is a piece of data of `unknown` type.
+The other functions are meant to be composed and to build custom validation functions.
+These functions are higher order functions that accepts configuration object—kind of like a schema—and returns a new validation function:

 - `literal`—for [literal types](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#literal-types).
 - `union`—for [union types](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#union-types).